Annual revenue in billions USD

 Loading revenue data...

-The AI infrastructure and data center market is highly competitive, with established players like CoreWeave, Equinix, and Digital Realty.
-Applied Digital faces the challenge of competing with these larger, more established companies.
-The company's success depends on its ability to differentiate itself through its strategic location, low-cost power, and specialized HPC infrastructure.
+The AI infrastructure and data center market is highly competitive, with established players like CoreWeave, Equinix, Digital Realty, Amazon, Microsoft, and Google.
+Applied Digital faces the challenge of differentiating itself and capturing market share in this crowded landscape.
+The company's success will depend on its ability to offer competitive pricing, superior technology, and strong customer relationships.

-Macroeconomic factors, such as interest rates and global trade tensions, can significantly impact Applied Digital's business.
-Rising interest rates could increase the company's borrowing costs and strain its financials.
-Trade tensions and tariffs could affect the cost of equipment and construction materials, impacting its expansion plans.
-The company's ability to navigate these macroeconomic challenges will be crucial for its long-term success.
+Macroeconomic factors, such as interest rate hikes and global trade tensions, could impact Applied Digital's business.
+Rising interest rates could increase the company's borrowing costs and make it more difficult to finance its expansion plans.
+Trade tensions could disrupt supply chains and increase the cost of equipment and materials.

 Applied Digital Corporation designs, develops, and operates digital infrastructure solutions and cloud services high-performance computing (HPC) and artificial intelligence industries in North America.
 It operates through three segments: Data Center Hosting Business, Cloud Services Business, and HPC Hosting Business.
 The company offers infrastructure services to crypto mining customers; and GPU computing solutions for critical workloads related to AI, machine learning, and other HPC tasks.
 It al...